The French gardens of the Château de Chambord

 In the footsteps of the gardens of the Château de Chambord in the archives

-All scientific restitution work begins with documentary research in the archives made up of plans, accounts, contracts, reports, epistolary exchanges and engravings which make it possible to retrace the history of the places.
-The origin of Chambord is of course linked to François I, its royal sponsor.
+All scientific restoration work begins with documentary research in the archives, including plans, accounts, contracts, minutes, correspondence and engravings, which enable us to retrace the history of the site.
+The origins of Chambord are of course linked to François I, its royal patron.
 François I is more concerned with the building than with the development of its surroundings, and he does not seek to provide the Château de Chambord with a garden to suit it, at best, certain views of Chambord allow us to envisage the existence of a utility garden.
 You then have to travel to Louis XIV to find traces of a garden project for Chambord.
 A plan dated 1682 produced by the agency of Jules Hardouin-Mansart has been identified.
 However, the documents show that the work, although it started well, was quickly interrupted.
 However, it turns out that Jacques Rigaud, an 18th century engraver, represented the Château de Chambord and its gardens, suggesting that a project subsequent to that of Louis XIV was brought to fruition.
-And indeed, other documents have revealed that the landscaping of the Chambord terrace was undertaken under Louis XV in 1734 on the basis of a new drawing during the stay of Stanislas Lesczinsky.
-Thus, the facade of Chambord has not always been devoid of plant ornament.
+And indeed, other documents have revealed that the landscaping of Chambord’s terrace began under Louis XV in 1734, on the basis of a new design for the visit of Stanislas Lesczinsky.
+So the façade of Chambord was not always devoid of plant ornamentation.
 This state dates from the 1970s, a period when the garden suffering from a lack of maintenance became a green carpet for the sake of convenience at a time when the art of gardens itself had fallen into disuse.

 In the footsteps of the gardens of the Château de Chambord on the grounds

-The geophysical and archaeological prospecting phases as well as the landscape and architectural studies are an essential extension of the documentary research work.
-Thanks to the comparison with the field, modulations or confirmations could be made such as the now attested location of a modest medieval type garden at the foot of the chapel wing.
+The geophysical and archaeological survey phases, as well as the landscape and architectural studies, are an essential extension of the documentary research work.
+By comparing the findings with those in the field, it has been possible to make adjustments or confirmations, such as the now attested location of a modest medieval-style garden at the foot of the chapel wing.
 The imprint of the work undertaken under Louis XIV could also be identified.
 This mainly concerns the work campaign prior to the creation of the gardens directed by La Hitte, controller of the Buildings of King Louis of the Cosson by the creation of dikes, the cleaning and widening of the watercourse to form a canal, the elevation of the walls of the artificial terrace followed by a contribution of earth in order to raise the land to the height of the walls of the castle.
 It is then the 6.5 ha of the terrace which are developed.
 The excavations also made it possible to accurately locate the various elements of the garden: paths, flowerbeds, plantations, etc.

 An overview of the Chambord gardens

-The space bordered by the Cosson is divided into 4 squares.
+The area bordered by the Cosson is divided into 4 squares.
 The one occupied by the castle constitutes the reference module, the other 3 constitute the garden; each space is arranged differently.
 To the north, are 2 rectangular beds of lawn cut with delicate embroidery; outside, on either side, a double avenue of lime trees borders the flowerbeds.
 While emphasizing the straightness of the design, when the trees have reached the desired height, they will also be a pleasant, shaded place for walking.
 Between the two flowerbeds, a central path guides the eye towards the distance; it is decorated with flowers and topiaries in the shape of cones and balls.
-The vegetation is enriched in the summer with boxed citrus fruits.
+In the summer months, citrus trees are planted in crates.

-Adjoining the north parterre, the northeast parterre is arranged in a square staggered arrangement planted with flowering cherry trees.
-Hornbeams frame the whole on 3 sides.
+Adjoining the north flowerbed, the north-east flowerbed is laid out in a staggered arrangement at right-angles, planted with flowering cherry trees.
+Charming hedges surround the parterre on 3 sides.

 The key figures of the restitution